 The potential for different types of fallacy are legion.
 In this series of articles, several specific fallacies will be identified and illustrated in the hope that calling out the invalid will further illuminate the valid.
 This article starts with the logical fallacy that stands head and shoulders above all of the rest and is the lead horse in the race for popularity of irrational arguments.
 This is the “Argument against the Person” (its Latin designation is argumentum ad hominem).
 This form of fallacy fails to present a valid argument because its propositions attack the person making the argument instead of the argument itself.
 For instance, a person may produce an argument, whether valid or invalid.
 Another person may wish to refute that argument, but fails to do so because instead of evaluating the argument in a logical way, they resort to an attack on the person.
 Let me give a simplistic example in the form of a syllogism.

 Rocky Road is an ice cream flavor.
 (Premise)

 Therefore, Rocky Road is good.
 (Conclusion)

-This argument is valid because its conclusion follows from its two premises.
-But Person B may not agree with the argument that Person A is making.
-To make matters worse, because the argument is solid in its logic, Person B feels defeated in their hatred of Rocky Road ice cream and becomes emotionally upset (which is usually the case with this fallacy).
-Therefore, instead of attempting to logically, rationally refute the argument about Rocky Road ice cream, they decide to attack Person A with the following possible example:
+This argument is valid in its logic because its conclusion follows from its two premises.
+But Person B may strongly disagree with the argument that Person A is making.
+To make matters worse, because the argument is solid in its logic, Person B feels defeated in their hatred of Rocky Road ice cream and becomes upset and emotional (which is usually what gives birth to this fallacy).
+Therefore, instead of attempting to logically, rationally refute the argument about Rocky Road ice cream, they decide to attack the character of Person A with the following possible example:

 Person A is claiming Rocky Road ice cream is good.